-Orange Grove is for fun loving, like minded, adults that share a passion for horses and learning about them.
+Orange Grove is for fun loving, like minded, adults that share a passion for horses and learning everything about them.

 We have monthly Rallies on Sunday's , with the choice of Flat work, Poles, Jumping, and Cross Country lessons.
 This year we are adding in special lessons of Working Equitation, desensitising and in-hand lessons, so we can learn new skills and try something we otherwise might not get the chance to.
 Desensitising an in-hand will be great for green horses, or horses or riders who are venturing out for the first time.
 Lessons are an hour long, and you have the choice of 2 lessons during the day.
 What options are available at the upcoming rally, will be emailed out to you.

 Our members range from people who are re entering the “horse fraternity” or returning after raising a family to official competitors, and anything in between!
 Our members range from 18 to mature adults, so we have a good cross section of riders.